 Personal data that is no longer needed will be disposed of securely.
 Personal data that has become inaccurate or out of date will also be disposed of securely, where we cannot or do not need to rectify or update it.

-For example, N [Insert the name of your School / Academy Trust] will shred or incinerate paper-based records, and overwrite or delete electronic files.
+For example, Newburgh Primary School will shred or incinerate paper-based records, and overwrite or delete electronic files.
 We may also use a third party to safely dispose of records on the school’s behalf.
 If we do so, we will require the third party to provide sufficient guarantees that it complies with data protection law.

 15. Personal data breaches

-N [Insert the name of your School / Academy Trust] shall take all reasonable steps to ensure that there are no personal data breaches.
+Newburgh Primary School shall take all reasonable steps to ensure that there are no personal data breaches.

 In the unlikely event of a suspected data breach, we will follow the procedure set out in Appendix 1.

-When appropriate, N [Insert the name of your School / Academy Trust] shall report the data breach to the ICO within 72 hours.
-Such breaches in N [Insert the name of your School / Academy Trust] context may include, but are not limited to:
+When appropriate, Newburgh Primary School shall report the data breach to the ICO within 72 hours.
+Such breaches in Newburgh Primary School context may include, but are not limited to:

 A non-anonymised dataset being published on the school website which shows the exam results of pupils eligible for the pupil premium